kalamuna/hotdog/README.md

 6. Export the JSON key to `.service_account.json`

-8. Point your web server to the project's root, or use:
+8. Point your web server to the project root, or use PHP's internal server:
     ```
-    composer start
+    php -S localhost:8080
     ```

 ## Usage